Ferring, West Sussex.

 Imagine a village or parish with 2,500 properties and 4,500 residents where people say “good morning”, care about their neighbours and take an interest in local affairs.
 You now have a taste of what is special about Ferring; it has community spirit.

 The Parish of Ferring lies on the South Coast of England with the beach forming its southern boundary.
 The northern area of the parish, around Highdown Hill (N.T.) is entirely rural and lies within the South Downs National Park.
-On the eastern side, the Ferring Rife (stream) and Kingston Gap (agricultural) separates the village from East Preston, Rustington and Littlehampton where the River Arun provides a popular harbour.
+On the western side, the Ferring Rife (stream) and Kingston Gap (agricultural) separates the village from East Preston, Rustington and Littlehampton where the River Arun provides a popular harbour.
 To the east, the Goring Gap (agricultural) separates Ferring from Goring-by-Sea and the larger town of Worthing and beyond that, the River Adur.